What is the content of a blockchain?

 The most important use case for events is to provide smart contract return values for a user interface.
 Logs can also be used as a cheaper form of storage – as described in more detail here.

-In order to understand how the function is called, one must look at what makes up the (optional) data field in a transaction.
-It could be arbitrary data, but most often it is actually a function call to a smart contract.
+To understand how the function is called, one must look at what makes up the (optional) data field in a transaction.
+It could be arbitrary data, but most often it is a function call to a smart contract.

 The transaction is targeting the smart contract by using its address in the “to” field.

-In order to know which function the transaction is calling within the smart contract, the functions of the contract must be known beforehand to create a hash table.
+To know which function the transaction is calling within the smart contract, the functions of the contract must be known beforehand to create a hash table.
 The first 32 bits in the transaction data field correspond to the first 32 bits of the hash of the function.
-This is then followed by 256 bit for each argument of the function.
-In essence this means that data fields in function calls are encoded.
+This is then followed by 256 bits for each argument of the function.
+In essence, this means that data fields in function calls are encoded.
 To use them and interpret them, they need to be decoded.